dino-absoluto/flex-progress-js/docs/index.md

 A group of elements.
 A `Group` is also an element.
 Therefore it can be added to another `Group` as a sub-element.

-`Group` implements the following space
+`Group` implements the following interface.
 ```typescript
 type FlexChild = string | number | ChildElement